Welcome to Benton County Conservation! We invite you to explore over 1,500 acres of prairie, wetlands, woodlands, trails and park lands.

 The Benton County Conservation Board (BCCB) has been working on preserving Iowa’s future since 1956.
 The BCCB was one of the first sixteen counties in Iowa to devote its resources toward conservation development.
 Benton County developed Hannen Lake, the first man made lake by a county conservation department in 1958.
 Since the 1950’s the BCCB has gained 20 properties totaling over 1500 acres which they maintain.

-The (BCCB) also provides conservation assistance to local residents, and naturalist environmental education to our local schools.
+The BCCB provides conservation assistance to local residents, environmental education to our local schools, and public programs.
 We can suggest parks, campgrounds or natural

 Join us on Facebook: "Benton County Conservation"